-The Pixel 6A is Google's newest Android 12 phone, replacing the Pixel 5A as the $449 device in its lineup.
-CNET's Lisa Eadicicco called it the "best Android phone under $500" in her Pixel 6A review, calling out how it keeps the same Tensor chip seen in the $599 Pixel 6 and many of its features.
+The Pixel 6A is Google's newest midrange phone, replacing the Pixel 5A as the $449 device in its lineup.
+CNET's Lisa Eadicicco called it the "best Android phone under $500" in her Pixel 6A review, noting that it keeps the same Tensor chip seen in the $599 Pixel 6 and many of its features.

 The phone is slightly smaller than the Pixel 6, featuring an 6.1-inch OLED display and a refresh rate of 60Hz.
 And it has a similar camera to the Pixel 5A, including a 12.2-megapixel main camera and a 12-megapixel ultrawide camera.
 But by including the Tensor chip, photos can benefit from its Real Tone skin tone feature, Face Unblur, Night Sight for darker photography and the Magic Eraser for removing unwanted elements from a photo.

 If the Galaxy Fold is a tablet that folds in half to become a phone, the Z Flip is a phone that folds in half to become a smaller phone.
-When it's open, this Samsung Galaxy phone has a big 6.7-inch display, but fold it in half and it becomes a small square that's easy to slide into a jeans or jacket pocket.
-We like its neat design, along with its decent all-round specs and 5G connectivity and it's a more affordable folding option among Samsung Galaxy phones.
+When it's open, this Samsung Galaxy phone has a big, 6.7-inch display, but fold it in half and it becomes a small square that's easy to slide into a jeans or jacket pocket.
+We like its neat design, along with its decent all-around specs and 5G connectivity, and it's a more affordable folding option among Samsung Galaxy phones.